Fornaxian/pixeldrain_web/res/include/md/about.md

 pixeldrain **please contact your ISP**.
 I am ready to comply with whatever demands they have, I just want my website to be accessible again.

+### Statement regarding the Italy block

+I have been working on the blocking situation in Italy, but there has been no progress.
+I have contacted every phone number or e-mail address I could find.
+All my e-mails are ignored and half of the phone numbers are out of service and the other half connect to (very impatient) people who don't speak english.

+I do not know what else I can do to make more progress on this situation.
+I have exhausted my options.
+Is there anyone in Italy or who speaks Italian who would be willing to help?
+I need to get in contact with the Polizia Postale, which has been blocking access to pixeldrain.com nationwide for well over a year now.

+Not only are they blocking access to the site (which is bad enough), they are also spreading a terrifying and misleading image of what pixeldrain is being used for.
+This is seriously affecting the reputation of my business and myself.
+I'd really like to get this resolved.
+I am also willing to offer a financial compensation for anyone who can help me get this resolved.
+If you think you can help, please contact me [on Discord](https://discord.gg/UDjaBGwr4p).
+My username is Fornax.

 ## Why can't I find pixeldrain links on Google?

 Files on pixeldrain used to be searchable with search engines if they were